Skip to content

 What is home insurance?

 Home insurance (or house insurance) protects your home and its belongings.
-Depending on your policy, your home and possessions could be covered against damage or loss due to events like fire, flood, storms and theft.
+Depending on your policy, your home and possessions could be covered against damage or loss due to fire, flooding, storms and theft.

 Buildings insurance and contents insurance are the two types of home insurance.
-You can choose to buy them separately or combine them into one policy.
+You can choose to buy them separately or combine them.

 Do I need home insurance?